Designing a Great Branding

 If you’ve got a tech person on staff who knows how to do CSS, you can get in touch with us, as we’d love to talk through any design ideas with you.
 However, you don’t need any custom CSS to make your branding look great, so if you don’t have experience with CSS, it’s much better not to edit this section at all.

-We’ve created some amazing brandings here at ActBlue, and also seen campaigns and organizations create their own beautiful designs.
+We’ve created some amazing brandings here at ActBlue, and have also seen campaigns and organizations create their own beautiful designs.
 Here are some of our favorites, which can serve as inspiration.